cs2027/guess-the-player/README.md

 # GuessThePlayer

 ## Description
-GuessThePlayer is an Android application in Java that parses JSON data from an external API to generate personalized NBA quizzes.
+GuessThePlayer is an Android application in Java that parses JSON data from an external API (Link: www.balldontlie.io) to generate personalized NBA quizzes.
 Before starting the quiz, the user can enter custom quiz parameters to personalize the quiz to his/her own liking.
 In particular, the user can limit the quiz to players that averaged between `x` and `y` points, `x` and `y` assists or `x` and `y` rebounds, as well as the length of the quiz.
 So for instance, the user could load a 15-question quiz limited to players that averaged between 20 and 30 points, 6 and
 10 assists, or 12 and 15 rebounds, and they would only be quizzed on players specifying those parameters.
 The quiz works by providing a player's statline from the 2019-2020 regular